octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 In LIGO, the design pattern is to have one main function called `main`, that dispatches the control flow according to its parameter.
-Those functions called for those actions are called entrypoints.
+The functions called for by those actions are called entrypoints.

 As an analogy, in the C programming language, the `main` function is the unique main function and any function called from it would be an entrypoint.